 Additional Resources For Law School Transfer Students

-Here are three additional resources every prospective transfer student should review.
+Here are 3 additional resources every prospective transfer student should review.

 First, the Reddit transfer guide provides a nice, high-level overview of the law school transfer process.